OhWelp/ohwelp.github.io/_posts/2025-12-6-editor_writeup.md

 Welcome to Ubuntu 22.04.5 LTS (GNU/Linux 5.15.0-151-generic x86_64)
 ```

-An initial connection to the database with those credentials yields nothing of interest.
-But this turns out to be a classic credential reuse scenario: we can use that password to ssh into oliver.
-We grab the user flag and proceed with further enumeration.
+The user flag is here.
+We can now proceed with further enumeration.

 First, let’s learn about our user: